 Resources Included

-- Access to all lab technologies during the course
+Access to all lab technologies during the course

-- Templates, analysis scripts, and workflow documentation
+Templates, analysis scripts, and workflow documentation

-- Post-course resource library + optional follow-up call
+Post-course resource library + optional follow-up call

 Schedule

-- Welcome & Orientation: Overview of goals, team introductions
+Welcome & Orientation: Overview of goals, team introductions

-- Tech Ecosystem Tour: VR/AR headsets, motion capture, EEG, EMG, and heart-rate sensors
+Tech Ecosystem Tour: VR/AR headsets, motion capture, EEG, EMG, and heart-rate sensors

-Day 2: Data Acquisition Best Practices
+Day 2: physiology of human interaction: Data Acquisition Best Practices

-- Timecode & Sync: Aligning inputs across platforms
+Timecode & Sync: Aligning inputs across platforms

-- Case Study Breakdown: Real-world example of a capture workflow
+Case Study Breakdown: Real-world example of a capture workflow

-- Data Export: Organizing outputs for analysis
+Data Export: Organizing outputs for analysis and processing

-Day 3: From Data to Insight
+Day 3: immersive experiences: From Data to Insight

-- Data Workflows: Pipeline from raw motion and physiology to visual insights
+Data Workflows: Pipeline from raw motion and physiology to visual insights

-- Multimodal Analysis: Correlating motion with biometric trends
+Multimodal Analysis: Correlating motion with biometric trends

-- Visualization & Storytelling: Transforming data into compelling outputs
+Visualization & Storytelling: Transforming data into compelling outputs

 Day 4: Real-World Implementation

-- Closing Remarks: Certification, next steps, and ongoing support
+Closing Remarks: Certification, next steps, and ongoing support